gonza-lab/Wessons/README.md

 # Wessons

 ## Short description
-WAC, an intelligent and friendly virtual classroom that makes it easier!
+Wessons, an intelligent and friendly virtual classroom that makes it easier!

 ## Long description
 [More detail is available here](DESCRIPTION.md)